textilemakerspace/textilemakerspace.github.io/src/pages/hours.md

 ## Hours

-To confirm the Makerspace is open, or if the door to Pigott Hall is locked, call 650-736-3626, which will ring at the Makerspace.

-**NOTE: The embroidery machine is currently broken.
-We will post an update when it is fixed.**

-The building is locked this week but call 650-736-3626 or if there's no answer, text Quinn at 773-369-7688 to be let in.
+Our embroidery machine is currently broken, but we should have a replacement sometime this week. _More hours for this week and the rest of the quarter coming soon!_

-- Tuesday 12/19, 11 AM - 7 PM
+- Monday 1/8, 5-7:30 PM
-- Wednesday 12/20, 11 AM - 5 PM
+- Wednesday 1/10, 5-7:30 PM

-Then closed for the holidays
+- Friday 1/12, 5-7:30 PM